 If you are considering laser hair removal in the Boston area, our team of medical professionals can help you look your best.
 Request a consultation online or contact us at (617) 731-1600 to schedule your appointment.

 5 months after 1 treatment

-These lasers and light source produce bright beams of light that are preferentially absorbed by melanin (the pigment in hair), and causes thermal (heat) damage to the hair shaft and follicle without damaging surrounding tissue.
-The hair follicle is damaged or occasionally destroyed and the dark terminal (adult) hair is either permanently removed or replaced with a vellus (fine, light colored) hair.
+Lasers and light source produce bright beams of light that are preferentially absorbed by melanin (the pigment in hair), and causes thermal (heat) damage to the hair shaft and follicle without damaging surrounding tissue.
+The hair follicle is damaged or destroyed and the dark thick (adult) hair is either permanently removed or replaced with a vellus (fine, light colored) hair.

-Traditional hair removal techniques, such as waxing, shaving, and plucking provide only temporary relief.
+Traditional hair removal techniques, such as waxing, shaving, and plucking provide only temporary hair removal.
 Electrolysis, which may damage hair permanently, involves inserting a needle into each follicle and applying electric current, making it a painful, slow, and tedious process for hair removal.
 Only small areas can be treated during a single visit with electrolysis, and many treatments over a period of months to years are required to achieve a satisfactory result, and pitted scarring occasionally may occur.
-The lasers and light sources used by our staff are safe, effective, and convenient and allow larger areas to be treated during a single visit, with improvement noticeable after only one treatment.
+The lasers and light sources used by our staff are safe, effective, and convenient and allow larger areas to be treated during a single visit, with noticeable improvement even after your first treatment.
 Repeat treatments are required to achieve the best possible result.

 You will experience mild to moderate discomfort similar to being snapped by a rubber band.
 Most patients tolerate the procedure without any anesthesia.
 However, if larger or sensitive areas are to be treated, a topical anesthesia cream is applied one hour before treatment.